vbarbarosh/tree/NOTES.md

 Leaving `tree_from_array` as it is now seems to provide more generic approach.
 That way you can have nodes with properties whatever you want, except (`id`, `parent_id`, `parent`, and `children`).
-And if original nodes should'nt touched, the following technique can be used:
+And if original nodes should'nt be touched, the following technique can be used:

     tree_from_array(nodes.map(function (node) {